jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zD578MutMAk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _I don't want to personify Darth Blockbuster.
 But here's an ad for an online investment brokerage.
 I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "how can I stop this change from happening."
-Once common and esteemed positions of the Woodstock 1969 way of life, like reporters, professors, brokers, are facing this scenario today.
+Once common and esteemed positions of the 1969 way of life, like reporters, professors, brokers, are facing this scenario today.
 Only when Main Street sees this antagonism as our big problem will we live happy lives again.
 Credit: Questrade._

 ## The Magic of Evolution - How Evolution Works